Koszul algebras and quadratic duals in Galois cohomology: Filtrations on groups and associated algebras

 called the \emph{graded group $\F_p$-algebra} of $G$.
 To avoid confusion with the previous notation for subgroups, we stress that ${I_G}^0=\FpG$ and that ${I_G}^n$ denotes the usual $n$-fold ideal product of ${I_G}$.

-If $G$ is a pro-$p$ group, there are completed versions of all the previous concepts (cf.~\cite[Section 7.1]{koch}). \begin{defn} The \emph{complete group algebra} of a pro-$p$ group $G$ is
+If $G$ is a pro-$p$ group, there are completed versions of all the previous concepts (cf.~\cite[\S~7.1]{koch}). \begin{defn} The \emph{complete group algebra} of a pro-$p$ group $G$ is

-where $U$ runs through all open normal subgroups of $G$. $\FppG$ is a topological, compact $\F_p$-algebra.
-The closed two-sided ideal $\widehat{I_G}$ generated by the closure of the kernel of the augmentation map $\epsilon\colon\FppG\to\F_p$ is open and it is called the \emph{complete augmentation ideal}.
+where $U$ runs through all open normal subgroups of $G$.
+The algebra $\FppG$ is a topological, compact $\F_p$-algebra.
+The closed two-sided ideal $\widehat{I_G}$ generated by the closure of the kerne of the augmentation map $\epsilon\colon\FppG\to\F_p$ is open and it is called the \emph{complete augmentation ideal}.

 The complete augmentation ideal induces a filtration $F^n\FppG=\widehat{I_G}\!\ ^n$, and defines an associated graded object

 called the \emph{complete graded group $\F_p$-algebra} of $G$.
 Here $\widehat{I_G}\!\ ^0=\FppG$ and $\widehat{I_G}\!\ ^n$ is the usual $n$-fold ideal product of $\widehat{I_G}$. \end{defn}